Understanding Pu’erh and Appreciating the Importance of Terroir

 Not at all.
 It doesn’t imply anything about superiority or inferiority.
 They’re just… different.
 And we should respect this difference, learn it, develop an awareness of it and an appreciation for it.

 No matter which one chooses to sample, it is important to remember that both are just two kinds of pu’erh, two sides of a wonderfully complex, enriching world of pu’erh tea.
-There are certainly more with which we can (and should) become acquainted, each with their own characters as well (like Mengku, Fengqing, and Jingmai).
+There are certainly more with which we can (and should) become acquainted, each with their own characters as well (like Mengku, and Fengqing).

 Without acknowledging these differences, it is easy to miss all that this world has to offer.